C-Yassin/Far-Cry-5-on-linux/README.md

-# Far-Cry-5-on-linux
+# Far Cry 5 on Linux (CachyOS Guide)

-How to install Far Cry 5 on linux [CachyOS] get your far cry 5 [ex. torrent byxatab] run the installer using HEROIC LAUNCHER!
+This guide explains how to install and run Far Cry 5 on Linux (CachyOS) with the best performance and common fixes.
-ERRORS & FIXES
--[MISSING] isskin.dll [FIX] winetricks vcrun6sp6 in terminal

-EXTRA PERFORMANCE
-The game works better with stable FPS, i suggest also using sched-ext and looking into it more for performance.
+# 📥 Installation

+Get your Far Cry 5 copy
+(Example: Byxatab repack, torrent, etc.)

+Run the installer using Heroic Launcher

+Open Heroic

+Add the installer as a “Non-native game”

+Launch it and complete installation normally

+# 🐞 Common Errors & Fixes
+🟥 Missing isskin.dll
+Run the following command: ```winetricks vcrun6sp6```